top of page

 Let’s rewind a bit.

 I’m currently in pre-production for Out of the Wishing Well, a wild, heartfelt, slightly chaotic documentary about my adventures with Dave Grohl and The Foo Fighters.
-(Yes, that Dave Grohl.
-Yes, I’m crying - but it’s from the glue gun fumes in my eye.)
 The whole thing is a love letter to music and the glorious messiness of a creative life.
 You can follow the journey HERE.

 Dave Grohl - Foo Fighters - Rock Documentary